rumanstheddy/ss-play-score-pal/README.md

 Welcome to Playscore Pal - a platform for rating, reviewing, and recommending game entries.
 This project aims to provide a community-driven space where users can share their insights and opinions on various games.

-**Note: This project is currently a work in progress.

 ## Tech Stack

 - **Frontend**: [Next.js](https://nextjs.org/)